CGX-GROUP/node-http-perf/Readme.md

 * Partial name (no .json extension) - e.g.: `conf=bar` will be converted to: `./conf/conf.bar.json`

+### Defaults

-### Defaults: Persist parameters as defaults settings
+Persists parameters as defaults settings

-	A config file can list different series of tests but you may want to set some defaults only once e.g.:
+E.g.: a config file can list different series of tests but you may want to set some defaults only once:

 	[
 		{